sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Non-negative real value.
 Default value: 0

 Tolerance for determining when the relative decrease in the penalty function is sufficiently small.
-PyGRANSO will terminate if when the relative decrease in the penalty function is at or below this tolerance and the current iterate is feasible to tolerances.
+NCVX will terminate if when the relative decrease in the penalty function is at or below this tolerance and the current iterate is feasible to tolerances.
 Generally, we don't recommend using this feature since small steps